 The amount resulting from adding all taxable income components and subtracting all deductions described in the first part of section 2.6.4 is taxable income in Box 1 (il_taxabley_box1), upon which the tax schedule as described in section 2.6.5 is applied.
-In addition, (imputed) taxable income from saving and investing (Box 3) (temp_taxbase_box3) is taxed with a constant rate of a) general tax credit (tintc00_s)
+In addition, (imputed) taxable income from saving and investing (Box 3) (temp_taxbase_box3) is taxed with a constant rate of 30%.

-30%.
 However, tax credits are deducted from the full amount of taxes and peoples' insurance contributions (in proportion to the rates on the lowest tax bracket in Box 1).